HemanshuVarma/CoffeeHouse/README.md

 # CoffeeHouse - An Coffee Ordering App
 App made under **Google India Challenge Scholarship Program**.

+### :warning: UNDER MAINTENANCE: Project is being migrated to AndroidX and in Kotlin
 ### Concepts used:

 * Splash Screen